pradeep-chauhan/frontend-task-for-intermediate/README.md

 **The provided screens are a wireframe, not a final design for the application.** You are expected to implement the user interface by yourself.
 The use of component libraries, like Material UI, might make this easier for you and is encouraged.

-## Few tips
-* Imagine this as a production level product at scale 😉
-* Structure!
-With great structure, comes great reusability!
-* Maybe You have an idea that is not in the task?
-Do it!
-It's on you!
-Have fun! 🎉🎉🎉

 ### Event List View

 * Initial View